Click to enlarge

 In stock: 2-5 days delivery

 Cosyns employs vivid symbolism throughout, particularly with the metaphor of kintsugi, the Japanese art of repairing broken pottery with gold.
 Eleanor discovers this concept through an art exhibition she curates, paralleling her own journey.
 As she pieces together fragments of her mother's ceramic work found in the attic, she begins to see her scars not as flaws but as part of a new whole.
 This process is neither quick nor easy; Cosyns avoids sentimentality, depicting setbacks like Eleanor's panic attacks and bouts of anger with raw honesty.
+The kintsugi metaphor extends beyond Eleanor to the other characters: Tom's fractured pride, Anya's displaced identity, and even the town's resilience after economic decline.
+Each character, like the pottery, is mended with gold, their breaks becoming a source of strength and beauty.

 Customer feedback